Diana Richardson

 Diana Richardson (born January 16, 1983) is an American former Democratic politician who served as a member of the New York Assembly.
 She was elected on the progressive Working Families Party line in a 2015 special election to replace Karim Camara in the 43rd district, which comprises the Crown Heights and Prospect Lefferts Gardens neighborhoods of Brooklyn.
-She also served as the deputy Brooklyn borough president for ten months in 2022, until she was fired.
+She also served as the deputy Brooklyn borough president for ten months in 2022 before she was fired following a string of staff and constituent complaints for creating a toxic work environment.

 Early life and education

 Richardson was born in Brooklyn, to immigrant parents who came to the US from Aruba in the Caribbean in the 1960s, and raised in Crown Heights.
 She attended Edward R. Murrow High School.

 Richardson has an undergraduate degree in public administration from Medgar Evers College and a Master of Public Administration from Baruch College, both campuses of the City University of New York.

 Career

 Richardson was a Brooklyn Community Board 9 member when the Crown Heights Tenant Union, an advocacy organization for tenants that organizes, educations, and helps residents in housing court cases, convinced her to run for an open New York Assembly seat on platform of "expanding tenants’ rights and rejecting real estate money."